 This “getting started” will show you how to get a basic player up and running on your Raspberry Pi using piCorePlayer.
 By default, if you:

-are using a wired ethernet are using DHCP have an existing and functioning LMS server are using a Raspberry Pi with a Headphones jack, then piCorePlayer will just work through the Headphones jack on the Raspberry Pi without any user setup.
-It will appear on your Logitech Media Server (LMS) as a Squeezelite player called piCorePlayer.
+are using a wired ethernet are using DHCP have a functioning LMS server on your network are using a Raspberry Pi with a Headphones jack, then piCorePlayer will just work through the Headphones jack on the Raspberry Pi without any user setup. piCorePlayer will appear on your Logitech Media Server (LMS) as a Squeezelite player called piCorePlayer.

 There are many methods of creating a piCorePlayer SD card.
 For WindowsYou can use your favourite method or use one of the following: